ndpanaggiogit/ndpanaggioFravega/README.md

 Repository for Automation Testing Fravega
 In this repository you can find the solution to the challenge for QA Automation.

-You will find 3 different files.
+//You will find 3 different files.

 For the Frontend Testing point:
 For the Backend Testing point: "Backend Testing for Fravega.postman_collection.json".

-For the Functional Section:
+For the Functional Section: "Functional Section.xlsx"

+//Technologies implemented in the challenge:
+For Frontend; Java, Selenium WebDriver, Eclipse, Maven, JUnit4/5, TestNG.
+For Backend: Postman.